smhc/matterbridge-cat-door/README.md

 This plugin shows how to use the Matter history and how to create passive device in matter.js.

 It create a contact sensor device that continuously changes state.

+## Prerequisites

+### Matterbridge

+See the guidelines on [Matterbridge](https://github.com/Luligu/matterbridge/blob/main/README.md) for more information.